vandoeselaar/SaveSyncX/README.md

   `savesyncx.ini` without needing a PC.

 ## Planned

-- [ ] **TLS for WebDAV (backup/restore)**
-  BearSSL is now used for GitHub downloads.
-Wiring the same TLS stack into the main WebDAV upload/download paths would allow SaveSyncX to connect directly to HTTPS WebDAV servers without the `webdav-proxy` workaround.

 - [ ] **Add name or tag to a backup snapshot**
   Right now backups are identified only by their timestamp